A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

-- What is the moral of this tragic story?
+- What is the moral of this tragic Japanese folktale?
 If any at all?
-This is often debatable.
+Opinions greatly differ.

 3. Okiku (お菊)

-The ghastly tale of Okiku and the ten plates is one of the most well-known Japanese ghost stories, laden with elements of social commentary as well as karmic retribution.
+The ghastly tale of Okiku and the ten plates is one of the most well-known Japanese ghost stories.
+One that’s laden with elements of social commentary and karmic retribution too.

 Notes and Tourist Attractions Associated With Okiku

-- Like all other famous Japanese folklore stories, there are several versions of this tale today.
+- Like many other famous Japanese folklore stories, there are several versions of this folktale today.
 A significantly different version took place at Himeji Castle and in that version, Okiku was the hapless victim of a political ploy.
 (The part about the ten dishes remains unchanged) Today, there is a well in Himeji Castle said to be the one Okiku was thrown into.

-- Another version written by Kido Okamoto described Okiku as far less innocent.
+- Another version written by Kido Okamoto depicted Okiku as far less innocent.
 In that version, she was a servant in love with Aoyama, with the samurai refusing to marry her because of a more profitable marriage proposal.
-As a love-test, Okiku broke the tenth plate.
+As a test of love, Okiku broke the tenth plate.

 4. Yuki-Onna (雪女)

-Yuki-Onna translates to “snow woman” in English and refers to a pale demoness who freezes her victims to death with her icy breath.
-Japanese folklore stories involving her have existed for a long time, but the most famous version is undoubtedly the revised version by 19th-century writer Lafcadio Hearn.
+Yuki-Onna translates to “snow woman” in English and refers to a pale demoness who freezes her victims to death with an icy breath.
+Within Japan, Yokai stories involving this awful creature long existed tii.
+Today, the most famous story of the Yuki-Onna is the rewritten version by 19th-century writer, Lafcadio Hearn.

-In this version, two woodcutters, one elderly and one young, had the misfortune of encountering a Yuki-Onna while trapped in the woods because of a snowstorm.
+In Hearn’s version, two woodcutters, one elderly and one young, had the misfortune of encountering a Yuki-Onna while trapped in the woods by a snowstorm.
 While the older woodcutter was frozen to death by the demoness, the young one, Minokichi, was spared.
-Before leaving, the Yuki-Onna warned Minokichi never to tell anybody about the encounter.
-Should he do so, she would return to kill him.
+Before leaving, the Yuki-Onna also warned Minokichi to never tell anybody about the encounter.
+Should he do so, she would surely return to kill him.

 Notes and Tourist Attractions Associated With Yuki-Onna

-- The most common illustration of the Yuki-Onna is that of a ghastly white but beautiful young woman, wearing a white, blue, or silver kimono.
+- The most common illustration of the Yuki-Onna is that of a pale but beautiful young woman.
+One wearing a white, blue, or silver kimono.

 - At the snowy landscapes of Hida and Niigata, etc, it is not at all hard to imagine such a fearsome demoness lurking amidst the snow.

-- The Irish writer Lafcadio Hearn is internationally famous for his compilations of traditional Japanese folklore stories.
-He spent his later life in Japan, married to a Japanese woman.
+- Irish writer Lafcadio Hearn is internationally famous for his compilations of traditional Japanese folklore stories.
+He spent his later life in Japan, married to a Japanese woman too.
 Today, his home and memorial museum are among the top attractions of Matsue City.

 - Hearn is also known as Koizumi Yakumo in Japan.
-“Yakumo” is nowadays the Japanese Rail limited express service that commutes between Matsue and Okayama.
+“Yakumo” is nowadays the Japan Railways limited express service that commutes between Matsue and Okayama City.